Yamza-zele/Kasi-konnect/DEMO_LOGINS.md

 You can also register a new account:
 1. Click "Sign Up" on the Login page
 2. Fill in your details
-3. Choose your role (Business, Freelancer, or Municipal)
+3. Choose your role (Business, Freelancer, or Client)
 4. Create your profile

 **Note:** New accounts start with empty data and won't have the pre-populated dummy data.
+**Municipal accounts cannot be registered** - they are pre-configured for administrative access only.